Company Detail

 MINIMUM JOB REQUIREMENTS:

-• Able to maintain courteous and effective working relationships with the public, County departments, co-workers and other agencies.
+Able to maintain courteous and effective working relationships with the public, County departments, co-workers and other agencies.

-• Must pass background check: Criminal & Traffic
+Must pass background check: Criminal and Traffic

-• Required legal authorization to work.
-United States citizenship or legal authorization to work in the United States.
+Required legal authorization to work - United States citizenship or legal authorization to work in the United States

 PHYSICAL REQUIREMENTS AND WORK ENVIRONMENT: